jnaidu/Developer-Portal-GitBook/managing_solutions/managing_releases.md

 ## Deactivate a release
 ### Steps:
 1. On the left panel, click **Solutions**.
-A list of all the solutions for your company that have access to the solution center will be displayed.
+A list of all the solutions that have access to the solution center will be displayed.
 2. Select your solution by clicking on the solution name.
-3. Click the **Instance** tab.
+3. Click the **Release** tab.
+The history of releases will be displayed.
-4. Select the instance that you have access to by clicking on the instance name.
-Instance details will be displayed.
-5. Click the **Deployments** tab.
-You'll be able to update the release name and the
+4. Click the deactivate icon under the Action column next to the release that you want to deactivate.

 ## Retrieve manifest file for a release
 PENDING